Guardian Druid Compendium

 Ironfur iconIronfur is your active mitigation as a Guardian Druid.
 Ironfur iconIronfur costs 40 rage, and each application of Ironfur iconIronfur increases your armour by 112% of your agility.

-You hit the armour cap at 85% physical mitigation, so roughly 5-6 stacks (4-5 with an augmentation evoker) will reach the armour cap.
+You hit the armour cap at 85% physical mitigation, so roughly 5-6 stacks (4-5 with an augmentation evoker) will allow you to reach the armour cap, after which, more Ironfur iconIronfur does nothing except effectively refresh the duration.

 How To Use Ironfur